Itiviti/gradle-nuget-plugin/README.md

      - solutionDirectory - could either contain the .sln file or the repositories.config file
      - packagesDirectory - used only if a folder with repositories.config is used

+## nugetSources

+    Nuget sources is used to add, remove, enable, disable nuget feeds

+    - Sample usage:

+    nugetSources {
+        operation = remove
+        name = "localNuGetFeed"
+    }

+    Where
+     - operation - could be add, remove, enable, disable
+     - name - name of the feed

 # See also

 [Gradle Msbuild plugin](https://github.com/Ullink/gradle-msbuild-plugin) - Allows to build VS projects & solutions.